retanar/Feature-Module-Showcase/README.md

 # Feature module template project

 Template project for starting android development.
+Although it grew to be more of a showcase of different feature implementations, most of which are contained on Home screen:

+- Passing navigation arguments forward.
+- Exoplayer implementation with custom controls overlay.
+- In-app camera implementation and passing photo back in navigation.
+- Barcode scanning with ML Kit.
+- Creating custom CompositionLocal for colors (partly shown on Feature tab).
+- SMS authentication with firebase in sms-authentication branch.

 ### Screenshots